karol-soup/variableswap/README.md

-# I intialized two variables, swaped the values of each one then displayed the swapped values
+# In this code I initialized two different variables, swapped the values of each one, and then displayed the swapped values.